Likeyu77/HomeFurni/README.md

 HomeFurni

 HomeFurni is a commercial website to selling the furnitures.
-Teck stack: React, Redux, axios, react roater, Tailwindcss, daisyUI
+Teck stack: React, Redux, axios, react router, Tailwindcss, daisyUI

 Run The App Locally